pmhalvor/ocean-species-identification/notebooks/docker.md

 # Our img2vid example
-For the rest of this note, we will assume we are working from this repository, in the `docker/` folder of the [ocean-species-identification](https://github.com/pmhalvor/ocean-species-identification) repository (unless otherwise mentioned).
+For the rest of this note, we will assume we are working from the root directory of the [ocean-species-identification](https://github.com/pmhalvor/ocean-species-identification) repository (unless otherwise mentioned).
-Here, you can also find all of the other files created above.
+In [docker/](https://github.com/pmhalvor/ocean-species-identification/tree/master/docker), you can also find all of the other files created above.

 ## img2vid as an executable Docker app
 As a part of the exploration and discovery phase for a previous blog post on [multiple object tracking](https://perhalvorsen.com/media/notes/multiple_object_tracking.html), I created a small Python script that takes a series of images and converts them into a video, using the `opencv` library.